Anthropic wins against music publishers with rejected injunction

 Anthropic argued that excluding an ‘undefined amount of unknown material’ from its training corpus would be ‘virtually impossible’.

-Yesterday (25 March), a California judge sided with artificial intelligence (AI) start-up Anthropic by denying a motion for injunction filed by mega music publishers that would have stopped the start-up from using their song lyrics.
+Yesterday (25 March), a California judge sided with artificial intelligence (AI) start-up Anthropic by denying a motion for injunction filed by mega music publishers that would have stopped the start-up from using their song lyrics to train its AI models.

-The copyright lawsuit was first filed in October 2023 by Universal Music Group, Concord and Capitol CMG among several other large music publishers who collectively control the rights to millions of songs.
+The copyright lawsuit was first filed in October 2023 by Universal Music Group, Concord and Capitol CMG, among several other large music publishers, which collectively control the rights to millions of songs.

 The initial complaint alleged that Anthropic “unlawfully copies and disseminates vast amounts of copyrights works”, including song lyrics, in the process of building and operating its AI models.

-Although, US District Judge Eumi Lee stated that even though the publishers have tried to clarify the scope of the proposed injunction, the details still remain “poorly defined”.
+However, US district judge Eumi Lee found that even though the publishers have tried to clarify the scope of the proposed injunction, the details remain “poorly defined”.
 The complaint references 500 songs, however at the hearing, the plaintiffs confirmed that the injunction would extend to “all of the publishers’ works”, the order read.

 While Anthropic argued that excluding an “undefined amount of unknown material” from its training corpus would be “virtually impossible”.

 AI and copyright holders have been duelling for a number of years now.
-The unprecedented growth at which generative AI and large language models have grown has left laws behind, which is struggling to catch up.
+The unprecedented growth at which generative AI and large language models have grown has left lawmakers struggling to catch up.

 In August 2024, Meta and Universal Music Group struck a deal that saw the Facebook parent start cracking down on unauthorised AI-generated content that violates the copyright of the group’s musicians.